CodeEditorBench/CodeEditorBench.github.io/README.md

-# MMMU
+# CodeEditorBench
-Homepage of MMMU, A Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark for Expert AGI.
+Homepage of CodeEditorBench, A Framework for Evaluating Code Editing Capability of Large Language Models.

 This website is adapted from [Nerfies website](https://nerfies.github.io) and [MathVista](https://mathvista.github.io/).